nixworks/public/news/2010/10/20/README.md

 ##### Spain
 ### [Spanish Prime Minister Jos Luis Rodrguez Zapatero reshuffles his cabinet in a move to strengthen his government. ](/news/2010/10/20/spanish-prime-minister-jose-luis-rodriguez-zapatero-reshuffles-his-cabinet-in-a-move-to-strengthen-his-government.md)
-_Context: Spain, Jos Luis Rodrguez Zapatero_
+_Context: Jos Luis Rodrguez Zapatero, Spain_

 ##### Guinea
 ### [The two rival presidential candidates in Guinea agree to go ahead with a presidential run-off on Sunday amid the replacement of the head of the election commission. ](/news/2010/10/20/the-two-rival-presidential-candidates-in-guinea-agree-to-go-ahead-with-a-presidential-run-off-on-sunday-amid-the-replacement-of-the-head-of.md)
-_Context: Guinea, November's presidential poll_
+_Context: November's presidential poll, Guinea_

 ##### United Kingdom
 ### [In the United Kingdom, Chancellor George Osborne outlines a Comprehensive Spending Review which will see the biggest spending cuts in decades, totalling GBP81bn, with welfare, local government and police particularly affected. ](/news/2010/10/20/in-the-united-kingdom-chancellor-george-osborne-outlines-a-comprehensive-spending-review-which-will-see-the-biggest-spending-cuts-in-decade.md)